 Your portfolio is to be used as a personal journal throughout your apprenticeship to help you tell the story of your progress, to record and reflect on your learning and experiences as they happen and, most importantly, describe how you are achieving and applying newly learnt KSBs in your workplace.

 Although the portfolio is not assessed in itself, you will need to select key pieces of evidence from your portfolio which will form the basis for the professional discussion in your EPA.

 PebblePad can only be accessed using your secure Cranfield ID and password.
-Access is provided to you after registration on your Mastership programme.
-Content within your PebblePad portfolio is visible only to you, your nominated reviewer within your organisation, and the Cranfield Masterships admin team all other content in your PebblePad environment is accessible only by you.
+Access is provided to you after registration on your apprenticeship programme.
+Content within your PebblePad portfolio is visible only to you, your nominated reviewer within your organisation, your Apprenticeship Tutor, and the Apprenticeships Office - all other content in your PebblePad environment is accessible only by you.

 The workbook is structured to enable you to critically reflect on your development and build up an evidence base to demonstrate your achievement an application of the KSBs set out in the apprenticeship standard.